Robotics in automation

 In order to be able to supply to the automotive industry, for example, which uses many grippers and magnet assemblies, it is important to meet certain quality requirements.
 We really wanted to take the grippers/assemblies to a higher level, so we can deliver to even more companies.
 This requires a tightly regimented production process.

 We started with the magnetic grippers.
 Our intention is to be using this strict production method to manufacture all our magnetic grippers by the end of 2018.
 Therefore, the robot – and quite possibly multiple robots in the future – plays an important role in this.
 We are also putting a lot of effort into winning new projects.

 Ever more efficient

 Our new process is based on the efficient Lean and Kanban methodologies.
 This means that we have exactly enough products ready for production.
 This eliminates waste and ensures that we can deliver based on the pull strategy – according to the exact needs of the customer – rather than the push strategy (production for stock, based on expected demand).
 We track the processes and obstacles on planning boards during production so that we can continuously learn from everything that happens.
 A production cycle takes 12 weeks, during which we continuously make the same types of grippers, with opportunities to learn every step of the way.
 We are currently producing three types.

 What exactly does the robot do?

 It is clear that robots are changing the face of manufacturing.
-With the ability to handle more, robots are constructed to offer complexity and toughness in diverse manufacturing settings.
+With the ability to handle more, they offer complexity and toughness in diverse manufacturing settings.
 Therefore, clarifying that robots are the future of manufacturing.

 At Goudsmit UK we sub-contract manufacture a vast variety of magnets and magnetic assemblies to suit your requirements.
-Contact us today for more information at firstname.lastname@example.org, or if you’d like to speak to a member of our team call us on +44 (0) 2890 271 001.
+Contact us today for more information at email@example.com or on +44 (0) 2890 271 001.